shinyay/getting-started-with-zig/README.md

 The `main` function is necessary because it tells the Zig compiler where the start of the program exists.

+For a public function, you can use `pub fn`

 ## Features

 - feature:1